mikepsinn/dFDA-DAO/constitution/5-organization.md

 * customer support
 * marketing

-CureDAO will contract service providers and pay for their services with any of the following:
+deFDA will contract service providers and pay for their services with any of the following:

 1. DAO Governance Tokens
 2. Ethereum